Nearly 3 dozen who attended event at Arkansas church test positive for coronavirus

 There were at least 310 reported coronavirus cases and two deaths in Arkansas as of Thursday morning.

-Mark Palenske, a pastor at the church, said in a lengthy Facebook post late last week that he and his wife, Dena, were among those to test positive for coronavirus.
+Mark Palenske, a pastor at the church, said in a lengthy Facebook post late last week that he and his wife, Dena, were among those to test positive for COVID-19.

 He said that when such a virus spreads on the other side of the world, "your first inclination is to assume that time and distance are on your side."